Louis Champagne (radio host)

-Louis Champagne is a Canadian talk radio personality, who is hosts a morning daily program on CKGS-FM in La Baie, Quebec.
+Louis Champagne (1947 or 1948 – July 17, 2026) was a Canadian talk radio personality, who hosted a morning daily program on CKGS-FM in La Baie, Quebec.
 He was the longtime host of another daily program on CKRS-FM until November 2008.
 He is best known for controversial remarks he made during the 2007 Quebec election campaign, when he interviewed Lac-Saint-Jean Parti Québécois candidate Alexandre Cloutier on February 19, 2007.